MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceLifecycleWorkflowVersionTaskProcessingResultSubject.md

 # Get-MgBetaIdentityGovernanceLifecycleWorkflowVersionTaskProcessingResultSubject

 ## SYNOPSIS
-The unique identifier of the Azure AD user targeted for the task execution.Supports $filter(eq, ne) and $expand.
+The unique identifier of the Microsoft Entra user targeted for the task execution.Supports $filter(eq, ne) and $expand.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceLifecycleWorkflowVersionTaskProcessingResultSubject](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceLifecycleWorkflowVersionTaskProcessingResultSubject?view=graph-powershell-1.0)

 ## SYNTAX